bdelangh/SAP-IoT-Central/README.md

 This document describes how you can connect Azure IoT Central with an SAP system using an Azure Logic App and the SAP Adapter.

 The scenario looks as follows :
 1. IoT Device sends temperature data to IoT Central.
-As IoT Device I used an
 2. IoT Central monitors the temperature via a Rule.
-3. If the rule is triggered, eg. max Temperature > 20°C then a Logic App is triggered
+3. If the rule is triggered, eg. max Temperature > 20°C then a Logic App is started.
 4. The Logic App uses the SAP Adapter to call a RFC which create an alert.
 5. For fun the logic app sends a message to the IoT device containing the alert nr.